vault27/Foundation/paloalto.md

 - Enterprise Data Loss Prevention (DLP) - cloud-based protection against unauthorized access, misuse, extraction, and sharing of sensitive information
 - SaaS Security Inline - works with Cortex Data Lake to discover all of the SaaS applications in use on your network

-## Databases

-4 in total

-- Apps and threat
-- Antivirus
-- URL filtering
-- Wildfire

 ## AIOps

 - When enabled, Telemetry allows the firewall to collect and forward traffic information to Palo Alto Networks